 The Work and Pensions Secretary has remained firm in her criticism of the UK leaving the bloc without a deal in place.

-But as leadership contenders Boris Johnson and Jeremy Hunt both stress how they will accept a no deal if it means leaving on deadline day, Ms Rudd appears to have shifted her stance on the scenario.
+But as leadership contenders Boris Johnson and Jeremy Hunt both stress how they will accept a no deal if it means leaving on deadline day, Ms Rudd appears to have U-turned on the scenario.

 Speaking on TALKRadio, Ms Rudd said: “Both candidates have said no deal is part of the armoury and I have accepted that.

 “The situation is we are leaving by the end of Oct but it would be so much better to get a deal.”

 But she insisted that it was in everyone’s best interests to work together to secure a Brexit agreement.